vinaygopinath/androidtutorial/app/views/concept_lessons/_android_log.html.md

 has `MyTag` as the tag attached to the log message.
 You can search for the message by putting **tag:MyTag** in the search field of LogCat

 <br/>
-<%= image_tag "android-logging/logcat-message-filtering.png", title: "Logcat Message Filtering", alt: "Logcat Message Filtering" %>
+<%= image_tag "android-logging/logcat-message-filtering.png", title: "Android Logcat Message Filtering", alt: "Android Log Message Filtering" %>

 ## Intermediate